frigus02/react-native-accessible-selectable/README.md

 However, as your app gets more complex you might notice VoiceOver that seems to mess up your labels, saying the following instead:

 - focus an unselected checkbox: LABEL, "button"
-- toggle an unselected checkbox: LABEL, "button", "selected", LABEL
+- toggle an unselected checkbox: LABEL, "selected", LABEL, "button"
 - focus a selected checkbox: "selected", LABEL, "button"
-- toggle a selected checkbox: "selected", LABEL, "button", LABEL
+- toggle a selected checkbox: "selected", LABEL, LABEL, "button"

 Why?
 Through testing I found that if you change your components state ~75ms - 1000ms after the double tab, VoiceOver already started reading the current state of your component.
 It finishes reading the current state and then reads the changed state.
 Confusing 🤔.